-6.1.
-Alternative 1.
 No Action (Status Quo).

 Under this alternative the areas closed to longline fishing by vessels > 50ft overall length would remain unchanged.
-Only those American Samoa longline vessels that had been grandfathered into the fishery prior to March 1 2002 would be able to fish within the LVPAs around around American Samoa./ Figure 6 shows the current LPVAs in American Samoa.
+American Samoa longline vessels > 50 ft that had been grandfathered into the fishery prior to March 1, 2002, will continue to be able to fish within the LVPAs around American Samoa.
+Figure 7 shows the current LVPAs in American Samoa.
 Under the no-action alternative, the America Samoa longline fishery is not expected to experience any relief from current LVPA requirements.
+Under the No Action alternative, 30,204 sq nm, or 25.5% of the EEZ would continue to be closed to the large vessel longliners.